bgaze/laravel-crud/README.md

     MyGrandParents\MyParents\MyChildren
 ```

+## Usage

+Each CRUD theme is registred as a dedicated command.
+Please call them with the `-h` switch to see a complete description of arguments of options.

+The only mandatory argument is the FullName of the model.
+When invoked, a wizard will drive you through following steps.

+### Plurals definition

+Plurals is automatically suggested based on model's FullName and english language.

+Please pay attention to that important step and correct the proposed value if needed.
+Otherwise, simply confirm.

+### Timestamps and softDeletes

+The wizard

 ### SignedInput

-When dealing with CRUD, a tricky part is often to define model's properties (aka table fields).
+When dealing with CRUDs, a tricky part is often to define model's properties (aka table fields).

 I believe that the Laravel commands signature syntax is a very great to do that in a concise and handy way.
 So I've kinda "hacked" it to make that step as easy as possible.